Part 1. Is 25 mph Fast on an Electric Scooter?

 Time is an important resource in today's world.
 It's crucial to move from point A to point B quickly and effectively.
 Electric scooters are the solution since they are light, compact, portable, quick, and enjoyable to ride.
 For those who need to travel to and from public transportation quickly, electric scooters are a perfect "last mile" alternative.

-Electric scooters, or e-scooters, have grown in popularity in recent years due to their ease of use and low cost of ownership compared to other means of transportation.
-They are compact and comfy, and some varieties are foldable, making them simple to stow when not in use.
+Electric scooters have grown in popularity in recent years due to their ease of use and low cost of ownership compared to other means of transportation.
+Some varieties are foldable, making them simple to store when not in use.

-The max speed of a scooter varies depending on the brand and model, but it is often about 25 mph.
+The max speed of a scooter varies depending on the brand and model, but it is often about 20 mph - 25 mph.
 A 25 mph electric scooter isn't an issue for most individuals because it's still faster than walking and less demanding than riding a bike.

 A variety of variables influences the peak speed of an e-scooter.
 These can include technical features of the scooter, such as motor wattage or battery capacity, and other considerations like the rider's body weight, tire size, and terrain.
 Here are the topmost factors that influence an electric scooter's top speed: